NLnetLabs/simdzone/FORMAT.md

 specifically designed to encode binary data in printable ASCII characters.
 To quote a field and include whitespace is more-or-less instructing the parser to not ignore it.
-The current implementation is such that any field may be quoted, but it may make sense to disallow fields that cannot contain structural characters to be quoted.
+The current implementation is such that any field may be quoted, but it MUST actually disallow fields that cannot contain structural characters to be quoted.

 > BIND does not accept quoted fields for A or NS RDATA.
 TTL values in SOA
 > RDATA, base64 Signature in DNSKEY RDATA, as well as type, class and TTL